WLAN-Pi/wlanpi-profiler/README.md

 run profiler without pip install (optional/for development):

-- first make sure `scapy`, and `manuf-ng` Py3 modules are installed (pip install method handles this for you)
+- first make sure `scapy`, and `manuf` Py3 modules are installed (pip install method handles this for you)

 ```
 # get code